eYasarbas/eYAsarbas/README.md

 Computer Engineer
 -----------------

-Hello, I'm Enes Yaşarbaş, an aspiring software developer hailing.
-My primary focus is on crafting dynamic web applications using cutting-edge technologies like Asp.NetCore and Data Science.
-My enthusiasm extends to Flutter and Blockchain technologies, both of which I consider pivotal for constructing robust software solutions.
-In my perpetual quest for fresh challenges, I'm unwavering in my commitment to broadening my skill set and staying abreast of the ever-evolving software engineering landscape.
-You're invited to delve into some of the ongoing projects I'm engaged in by visiting my GitHub page.
-Please don't hesitate to reach out with any inquiries or suggestions – your insights are invaluable!
+Hello, I am Enes Yasarbas.
+My passion for software development shapes my goal of building dynamic web applications.
+I work with the latest technologies such as Asp.Net Core and build my projects on this foundation.

+I am always eager to face new challenges.
+With a desire to continuously expand my capabilities, I am determined to keep up with the rapid changes in the software engineering world.
+I would be happy for you to visit my GitHub page and check out my ongoing projects.

+Feel free to contact me with any questions, suggestions or feedback.
+Your feedback is of great importance to me.
+I am here for good collaboration and innovative projects.

 * 🌍  I'm based in Ankara
 * ✉️  You can contact me at [yasarbas583@gmail.com](mailto:yasarbas583@gmail.com)